toitware/public/README.md

 Toit community projects
 ===========================

-For Toit projects that you would like to share with the Toit community, add a link in the [Toit wiki page](https://github.com/toitware/public/wiki#toit-community-projects).
+If you would like to share your own Toit projects with the Toit community, add a link to your project in the [Toit wiki page](https://github.com/toitware/public/wiki#toit-community-projects)